SuperNova76/TopCPToolKit/docs/faq.md

 ??? question "I get a crash on 'ValueError: invalid generator type'"
     This error will also tell you what the detected generator version is: the problem is that it's not supported by the current FTAG [MC-to-MC recommendations](https://ftag.docs.cern.ch/activities/mcmc/#mcmc-efficiency-map-software).
 To by-pass this restriction, you will have to set a supported generator version by hand, with the [`generator` property](settings/jets.md#ftagconfig).
 Please consult your FTAG group liaison for advice on this.
 If you believe this generator should indeed be supported, please report it.

+??? question "I get a crash on 'Unknown trigger 'my_jet_trigger' found while parsing trigger combination' / Why are jet triggers not supported?"
+    Jet triggers are supported for trigger selection, but not trigger matching and the retrieval of trigger scale factors.
+These last two items should be performed on analysis-by-analysis basis for jet triggers (but they are supported centrally for lepton triggers).

+    This is the reason for the crash: you are attempting to run trigger matching for jet triggers that are not supported by the [`TrigGlobalEfficiencyCorrectionTool`](https://twiki.cern.ch/twiki/bin/viewauth/Atlas/TrigGlobalEfficiencyCorrectionTool).
+When you pass the dictionary `triggerChainsPerYear`, the code will attempt to set up both the selection and matching tools.
+To set up only the selection tool, use the list `triggerChainsForSelection` instead.
+More details in [Trigger](settings/trigger.md).

 ## Derivation formats